IrinaMax/Domestic-Violence-in-CA/README.md

 ##My work with Domestic Violence-Related Calls for Assistance using Exploratory and R code.

- The goal of this script is to get an overview of the accidents in partnership in California to study Domestic Violentce data set.
+ The goal of this script is to get an overview of the incidents in partnership in California to study Domestic Violentce data set.

 ##title: "Domestic Violentce accidents"
 ##author: "IrinaMax"